+(c) Procedure.

-- (c) Procedure. - (1) No demolition permit for a building or structure which is in whole or in part fifty or more years old shall be issued by the commissioner except in conformity with the provisions of this section, as well as any other applicable law, statute, ordinance or regulation. - (2) If any applicant and the owner of the building or structure, if different from the applicant seeks to demolish, in whole or in part, a building or structure which is in whole or in part fifty or more years old, the owner of the building or structure shall file a demolition review application with the commission for a determination as to whether the building or structure is historically significant and shall provide the commission with the following information: - a) a site plan or a copy of that portion of the tax assessor's map which shows the building or structure to be demolished and the property on which it is located;
+- (1) No demolition permit for a building or structure which is in whole or in part fifty or more years old shall be issued by the commissioner except in conformity with the provisions of this sectionSec.
+22-53, as well as any other applicable law, statute, ordinance or regulation, for any building or structure that: - 1) (2 was in whole or in part built in or before 1945; - 2) is individually listed on the National Register of Historic Places, or formally listed as eligible for listing on said National Register, individually;

+- 3) is listed on the National Register of Historic Places as part of an historic district, but not individually, or formally listed as eligible for listing on said National Register as part of an historic district, but not individually; or - 4) is listed on the inventory of historic and archaeological assets of the Commonwealth of Massachusetts. - (b) If any applicant and the owner of thea building or structure, if different from the applicant identified in Sec.
+22-53(a) seeks to demolish, in whole or in part, a building or structure which is in whole or in part fiftysuch building or more years oldstructure, the owner, or an applicant acting on behalf of the building or structure owner, shall file a demolition review application with the commission for a determination as to whether the building or structure is historically significant and shall provide the commission with the following information: - al) a site plan or a copy of that portion of the tax assessor's map which shows the building or structure to be demolished and the property on which it is located;